gwen-zh/dna-nanopore-3m-kcl-md/ssdna/README.md

-The common preparation is 50,000 minimization steps, 0.5 ns heating, 2 ns restrained equilibration, 2.5 ns weak-restraint equilibration and 5 ns unrestrained equilibration, with a 2 fs timestep at 293 K. dA has 50 ns production.
-The dT dataset has one 5 ns production block after the same preparation schedule.
+The common preparation is 50,000 minimization steps, 0.5 ns heating, 2 ns restrained equilibration, 2.5 ns weak-restraint equilibration and 5 ns unrestrained equilibration, with a 2 fs timestep at 293 K. Both dA and dT dataset have one 5 ns production block after the same preparation schedule.

 Large omitted trajectories are recorded in